Travel guide

 • More convenient for road trips with variable itineraries

-Multiple short plans: advantages
+Multiple short-term plans: advantages

 • More flexibility if your main destination changes